 Travelling with kids?
 Families tend to prefer staying at some of the themed hotels, such as The Venetian, Paris, Treasure Island or New York, New York.
 There’s certainly something for everyone in Las Vegas, no matter what your budget or tastes are.

 The Las Vegas Strip is an adult’s Disneyland and you don’t have to be a gambler to enjoy Las Vegas.
 There are so many things to experience, from high-end restaurants and dazzling shows to pool parties and pulsing nightclubs.
 But remember, there’s also so much more to see and do away from The Strip, so if you can prize yourself away for the day, definitely plan a day trip to explore the Nevada desert scenery too.
 Here are some of the must-dos on your visit to Las Vegas:

 Hit up a pool party – During the summer months there are tons of pool parties in Las Vegas that attract the world’s hottest DJs.
-With artists like Calvin Harris, Tiesto and Avicii headlining, you can be sure the atmosphere will be electric.
+With artists like Calvin Harris and Tiesto headlining, you can be sure the atmosphere will be electric.
 Some of the most popular pool parties include Wet Republic at the MGM Grand, Rehab at Hard Rock Hotel & Casino, and Encore Beach Club at Wynn Encore.